-Like all the other topics I have discussed in this website wearing perfume for women is also another issue that has been controversial.
-Many scholars are of the view that perfume for women is totally haram.
+Like all the other topics I have discussed in this website, wearing perfume for women is also another issue that has been controversial.
+Many scholars are of the view that perfume for a woman is totally haram.
 This view is wrong because there is authentic evidence to prove that women can wear perfume while in public and while in the mosque and such a practice was not forbidden by the prophet (sal).

-Evidence to prove why women can put perfume outside the house.
+Evidence to prove why women can wear perfume outside the house.

 It was narrated that ‘Aa’ishah (rali) said:

-(Narrated by Abu Dawood-Classed Sahih by Imam Navavi and Sheikh Albani)
+(Narrated by Abu Dawood-Classed Sahih by Imam Nawawi and Sheikh Albani)

-The above hadith proves clearly that the wives of the prophet (sal) used to put perfume and was never forbidden by the pophet (sal).
-This hadith also proves that a women can indeed enter a mosque while perfumed because the wives of the prophet (sal) entered Makkah while being in ihram.
-A women can wear perfume which is not strong enough to get the attention of males in public. wearing perfume of a fragrance that is not strong enough to get the attention of males is allowed.
-The prophet (sal) said:
+The above hadith proves clearly that the wives of the prophet (sal) used to put perfume and was never forbidden by the prophet (sal).
+This hadith also proves that a woman can indeed enter a mosque while perfumed because the wives of the prophet (sal) entered Makkah while being in Ihram.
+Women can wear perfume without the intention of enticing males.

 "Perfume for men is that which has a strong fragrance and scant colour, and perfume for women is that which has a strong colour and scant fragrance.”